Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 - A DPOS validator can stake **currency** _or_ **nft** on themselves.
 - One can delegate **currency** _or_ **nft** to DPOS validators.

-We can represent all these cases seperately in our public API, as these could be completely distinct functionalities of the frontend.
+We can represent all these cases separately in our public API, as these could be completely distinct functionalities of the frontend.

 ### `bind_validator(caller, item)`